Master of Science in Computational Engineering

 Can I take this study part time?

 We do not have a separate part-time plan for this study.
-But you get the right to study for 3 years by admission to the master's program, with the possibility of a fourth year to complete.
+But you get the right to study for 3 years by admission to the master's programme, with the possibility of a fourth year to complete.
 This means that you can set up an individual education plan that is not a full-time study.
-It is a good idea to contact the study coordinator so that you can make a plan together.
+It is a good idea to contact the study adviser so that you can make a plan together.

 When and where can I travel on exchange?